Cultural safety guidance for clinicians during the COVID-19 pandemic

 - Work with your local community to ensure that COVID-19-related initiatives are appropriate and culturally responsive.

-Editor: Indigenous Health Committee at the Royal College
+Contributors: Indigenous Health in Specialty Postgraduate Medical Education Steering Committee and the Indigenous Health Committee at the Royal College

 Art: Selena Mills, ROAR Creative Agency